MegAnthonyKeogh/nyt-scrubber/README.md

 Once I knew what data I wanted to target coming from NYT, and how I wanted to set it up, I finally had my model that I wanted to connect and save to my database.
 Since I am using mongoose and not just MongoDB directly, the model I create is important and it will allow me to perform queries on the database more easily.
 Here is the code I used to build my model:
 ![nyt article model](model.png)

+By importing mongoose, I'm able to use the constructor method that comes with mongoose.
+The constructor function is called a schema (and it is very similar to the schema idea in MySQL).
+Since all of my keys value pairs are strings, this was an extremely easy model to make.
+I export the model object as Article because I want all of my article to have these key value pairs.

+Next, I import this model into my controllers file.
+This is where I built out all of my CRUD (create, update, remove)operations that work with MongoDB.

+Next, I connect my controller file to all of my express routes, so that any files that are get/posting to these routes (like my API.js file in the utils folder can gain access to these functions.
+I separated by routes in a way that makes it easier to built new routes into this application in the future.
+Instead of hard coding each route.
+All information routes will start with "/api", so that is in my index.js file that connects to my "articles.js" file.
+Here's the code for those files respectively.
+![index.js file to the routes folder]
+![article.js file in the routes folder]

 ## setting the controller